camlin-tan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User makes an invalid input.
+Actor makes an invalid input.

     * 1a1.
 System shows an error message.